sematext/docs/docs/integration/varnishcache-logs.md

 ### Client Side Logs Report

-You can use the Clustering report to see logs produced by components that have to do with cluster coordination.
-Cluster coordinator logs, logs related to a node joining/leaving a cluster and shard allocation:
+You can use the Client Side Logs report to see the requests made to client side:

 <img
   class="content-modal-image"